-The Charter School has adopted Financial Accounting Standards Board ASC No. 958-205-05, Financial Statements of Not-for-Profit Organizations.
-Under FASB ASC No. 958-205-05, the Charter School is required to report information regarding its financial position and activities according to three classes of net assets.
+The Charter School has adopted Financial Accounting Standards Board ASC No. 958-205-05, Financial Statements of Not-for-Profit Organizations, which requires reporting information regarding its financial position and activities according to three classes of net assets.

 Net assets and revenues, expenses, gains, and losses are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, net assets of the Charter School and changes therein are classified and reported as follows: